suajER/dapp_Project/README.md

-# dapp_Project is based on crowd funding concept.
+# Please check code on master branch.
 It is called blockchain based charity system.
 Solidity, web3.js and React.js were